Updated June 17, 2021.

 More here: The Best Exotic Food in the World

 This little coffee and gift shop is super cute.
 If I hadn’t been in the middle of a run when I walked in to order my coffee, I would have sat on their cozy couches a while.
 Their pastries looked wonderful, but their mocha won my heart!

 Love this?
-Check out the Best Food in the World.
+Check out the Best Coffee Shops in Key West.